-- General remarks on the Prophetical Writings-2.
-Different offices of the Prophets under the Theocracy-Their office as reprovers-3.
-As expounders of the Mosaic Law in its spirituality-4.
-And of its end, which was salvation through the future Redeemer-They wrote in the decline of the Theocracy-Their promises fulfilled only in Christ-5-9.
-Isaiah-10-14.
-Jeremiah-15-18.
-Ezekiel-19-22.
-Daniel. - 1.
-WE have already seen that from Moses to Samuel the appearances of prophets were infrequent; that Samuel and the prophetical school established $\mathbf{b}\mathbf{v}$ there began a new era, in which the prophets were recognised as a distinct order of men in the Theocracy; and that the age of written prophecy did not begin till about the reign of Uzziah, some three centuries after Samuel.
-The Jewish division of the latter prophets, prophets in the more restricted sense of the word, into the greater, including Isaiah, Jeremiah, and Ezekiel, chronologically arranged, and the less, or twelve Minor Prophets, arranged also, in all probability, according to their view of their order in time, has also been explained.b Respecting the nature of prophecy and the principles upon which it is to be interpreted, much remains to be said in another place.
+- 1. WE have already seen (Chap.
+15, Nos.
+11 and 12) that from Moses to Samuel the appearances of prophets were infrequent; that with Samuel and the prophetical school established by him there began a new era, in which the prophets were recognized as a distinct order of men in the Theocracy; and that the age of written prophecy did not begin till about the reign of Uzziah, some three centuries after Samuel.
+The Jewish division of the latter prophets-prophets in the more restricted sense of the word-into the greater, including Isaiah, Jeremiah, and Ezekiel, chronologically arranged; and the less, or twelve Minor Prophets, arranged also, in all probability, according to their view of their order in time, has also been explained.
+Chap.
+13, No. 4.
+Respecting the nature of prophecy and the principles upon which it is to be interpreted, much remains to be said in another place.
 In the present connection, a brief account will be given of the place which the prophets held in the Theocracy, followed by a notice, in this and the following chapter, of the separate books of prophecy belonging to the Hebrew canon, according to the order in our English version, Daniel being reckoned with the greater prophets, Lamentations considered as an appendix to Jeremiah, and the minor prophets arranged by themselves. - 2.
 The office of the prophets under the Theocracy, which we first notice, was that of bold reprovers.
-They came to rulers and people with an immediate commission from God to rebuke them for their sins; and as the contents of their messages were received from God himself, they exposed the hypocrisy and wickedness of their times in the pure light of truth, denouncing upon great and small alike the awful judgments of Jehovah if they persisted in their impenitence.
+They came to rulers and people with an immediate commission from God to rebuke them for their sins; and as the contents of their messages were received from God himself, they exposed the hypocrisy and wickedness of their times in the pure sunlight of truth, denouncing upon great and small alike the awful judgments of Jehovah if they persisted in their impenitence.
 If we except the preaching of Christ and his apostles, the history of the world furnishes no such bright examples of faithful dealing with men's consciences.
 They never spare kings and princes from fear of their power and patronage.
-They never go round about men's sins, but declare and denounce them directly and faithfully.
-With what majesty of severity did Samuel reprove Saul, and Nathan David, and Elijah Ahab, and Elisha Jehoram, and Jehu Jehoshaphat!
-And if we open the books of Hebrew prophecy which have come down to us from distant ages and from a very different civil and social order, we find them not in the least antiquated, but fresh as yesterday, instinct with life and power.
-They are a mirror of terrible brightness in which we may see reflected our pride, self-sufficiency, vain ostentation, and worldliness; our avarice, fraud, overreaching artifices, breaches of trust, bribery, oppression of the weak, and corrupt combinations for the amassing of filthy lucre; our ambition, slander, falsehood, intrigues, hypocrisy, and vain pretensions; our luxury, prodigality, sensuality, and intemperance; our profaneness, Sabbathbreaking, neglect of God's ordinances, and contempt of his written word; a mirror, too, in which we can see in the background dark clouds of judgment, big with awful thunder, such as have already come forth upon our land from the inexhaustible storehouse of divine justice, and are ready to come forth again, but over which hangs the rainbow of mercy for all that will repent and humble themselves before God.
+They never go round about men's sins, but declare them directly and faithfully. what majesty of severity did Samuel reprove Saul, and Nathan David, and Elijah Ahab, and Elisha Jehoram, and Jehu Jehoshaphat!
+And if we open the books of Hebrew prophecy which have come down to us from distant ages and from a very different civil and social order, we find them not in the least antiquated, but fresh as vesterday, instinct with life and power.
+They are a mirror of terrible brightness in which we may see reflected our pride, self-sufficiency, vain ostentation, and worldliness; our avarice, fraud, overreaching artifices, breaches of trust, bribery, oppression of the weak, and corrupt combinations for the amassing of filthy lucre; our ambition, slander, falsehood, intrigues, hypocrisy, and vain pretensions; our luxury, prodigality, sensuality, and intemperance; our profaneness, Sabbath-breaking, neglect of God's ordinances and contempt of his written word-a mirror too in which we can see in the background dark clouds of judgment, big with awful thunder, such as have already come forth upon our land from the inexhaustible storehouse of divine justice, and are ready to come forth again, but over which hangs the rainbow of mercy for all that will repent and humble themselves before God.